MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-withholding-tax.md

 ---
 title: Set Up Withholding Tax [AU]
-description: This topic explains how a company sets up withholding tax (WHT) when it makes a payment to a supplier using the General Ledger Setup page.
+description: This topic explains how a company sets up withholding tax (WHT) when it makes a payment to a vendor using the General Ledger Setup page.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na